-To understand the environmental conditions at the niches inhabitant by Mono Lake nematodes, we measured the pH and soil salinity of our samples (Table A.1).
-Consistent with previous reports, the average pH of the samples fell within the range of 9-10 across different zones and sites (minimum: $9.0 \pm 0.7$ from site B tide zone, maximum: $10.01 \pm 0.1$ from site C dry zone), except for one sample from site B dry zone (pH=7.815).
-In contrast, the salinity of the samples varied by site and zone (Figure A.4A).
-Overall, samples from site A were more saline (tide zone $15.0 \pm 3.0$ ppt and in-lake $11.5 \pm 3.5$ ppt), and samples from site B were less saline (dry zone 1.0 ppt, tide zone $0.9 \pm 0.7$ ppt and in-lake $2.7 \pm 1.9$ ppt).
+To understand the environmental conditions at the niches inhabitant by Mono Lake nematodes, we measured the pH and soil salinity of our samples (Table 4.1).
+Consistent with previous reports, the average pH of the samples fell within the range of 9-10 across different zones and sites (minimum: 9.0 ± 0.7 from site B tide zone, maximum: 10.01 ± 0.1 from site C dry zone), except for one sample from site B dry zone (pH=7.815).
+In contrast, the salinity of the samples varied by site and zone (Figure 4.4A).
+Overall, samples from site A were more saline (tide zone 15.0 ± 3.0 ppt and in-lake 11.5 ± 3.5 ppt), and samples from site B were less saline (dry zone 1.0 ppt, tide zone 0.9 ± 0.7 ppt and in-lake 2.7 ± 1.9 ppt).
 This chemical analysis is consistent with the geography of Mono Lake in which site A, the most secluded from human interventions and the entry points of freshwater streams, is the most chemically extreme among the three sites we sampled.
 Nevertheless, site A hosts a large population of nematodes in the tide zone and in the lake, suggesting that nematodes were adapted to thrive even at extreme niches of the lake.

-Mono Lake's nematodes belong to different nematode clades and represent diverse lifestyles the isolated nematodes and their lifestyle in the Mono Lake ecosystem.
-Within the eight species, we identified a variety of mouth structures (Figure A.5), including grinders (Figure A.4B, species a), teeth (Figure A.4C, species d) and long esophagus (Figure A.4D, species f).
+Mono Lake's nematodes belong to different nematode clades and represent diverse lifestyles

+We integrated morphological and phylogenetic tools to study the biodiversity of the isolated nematodes and their lifestyle in the Mono Lake ecosystem.
+Within the eight species, we identified a variety of mouth structures (Figure 4.5), including grinders (Figure 4.4B, species a), teeth (Figure 4.4C, species d) and long esophagus (Figure 4.4D, species f).
 The mouth structure of nematodes is an indicator of its feeding style (28).
 Base on the mouth structure analysis, we predict that species a and species d are a bacterial feeder and a predator, respectively.
 Species d may develop its tooth to prey on nematodes that are bacterial feeders in cases of harsh environmental conditions similar to what was shown for the interaction between the predatory nematode, Pristionchus pacificus, and its prey, C. elegans (29).

 Species e belongs to the family Mermithidae (see below), whose members have been observed to parasitize arthropods, such as spiders and grasshopper (30).
 This structure raises the possibility that species e could be parasitic of the other animals living in the lake.
 Taken together, our data show that the ecosystem of Mono Lake is much more complex than previously thought encompassing bacterial grazers, predators of other animals, and probably parasitic nematodes.